sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The maximum number of nodes in the node pool
+The maximum number of nodes in the node pool.

 ## .spec.kubernetes.nodePools.size.min

 ### Description

-The minimum number of nodes in the node pool
+The minimum number of nodes in the node pool.

 ## .spec.kubernetes.nodePools.subnetIds

 ### Description

-This value defines the subnet IDs where the nodes will be created
+Optional list of subnet IDs where to create the nodes.

 ### Constraints